-The Initial Properties
+The RONA Properties

 The Exeter Property is located at 265 Main Street North in Exeter, Ontario (approximately 50 kilometres northwest of London, Ontario), directly across the street from the main shopping complex servicing the local area, which houses a Canadian Tire, Your Independent Grocer and Shoppers Drug Mart, among other retailers.
 The retail portion of the Exeter Property has 16,000 square feet of finished sales area.
 Additionally, the Exeter Property includes three enclosed warehouse spaces, covering an aggregate of 26,780 square feet.
-The Exeter Property is leased to Rona, pursuant to the terms of a triple-net lease (the "Exeter Lease").
+The Exeter Property is leased to RONA, pursuant to the terms of a triple-net lease (the "Exeter Lease").

 The Seaforth Property is located at 198 Main Street South in Seaforth, Ontario (approximately 70 kilometres northwest of London, Ontario), just south of the Seaforth "Main Street" retail area.
 The retail portion of the Seaforth Property has 10,154 square feet of finished sales area, and an additional enclosed warehouse area of 9,468 square feet is attached to the retail building.
-The Seaforth Property is leased to Rona pursuant to the terms of a triple-net lease (the "Seaforth Lease").
+The Seaforth Property is leased to RONA pursuant to the terms of a triple-net lease (the "Seaforth Lease").

 The Zurich Property is located at 72821 Blind Line in Zurich, Ontario (approximately 70 kilometres northwest of London, Ontario), which is just off Highway No. 84, directly east of the Zurich "Main Street" retail area.
 The retail portion of the Zurich Property has 8,400 square feet of finished sales area.
 Additionally, two warehouse buildings of 11,560 square feet and 4,440 square feet, respectively, are also located on the Zurich Property.
-The Zurich Property is leased to Rona pursuant to the terms of a triple-net lease (the "Zurich Lease").
+The Zurich Property is leased to RONA pursuant to the terms of a triple-net lease (the "Zurich Lease").

-The Exeter Lease, Seaforth Lease, and Zurich Lease (collectively, the "Rona Leases") were all for an initial term of 15 years, expiring on March 12, 2015.
-On March 13, 2010, the rent payable pursuant to the Rona Leases increases on the basis of a formula which is tied to the increase in the Consumer Price Index over the immediately preceding five year period, up to a maximum increase of 10% of the rental rate payable during the immediately preceding year.
-At the date of this Annual Information Form, this increase has been calculated as approximately a 9% increase in rent.
-Rona has an option to renew the initial term for each Rona Lease for an additional five years at fair market rents, which can be exercised on six months notice to the landlord.
+The Exeter Lease, Seaforth Lease, and Zurich Lease (collectively, the "RONA Leases") were all for an initial term of 15 years, expiring on March 12, 2015.
+RONA has an option to renew the initial term for each RONA Lease for an additional five years at fair market rents, which can be exercised on six months notice to the landlord.

-As the Rona Leases are all triple-net leases, the tenant pays all area charges associated with the properties and is obligated to maintain and repair the premises.
-The landlord is not responsible during the term of the Rona Leases for any costs, charges, expenses or outlays of any nature, except for repairs and replacements resulting from reasonable wear and tear.
-Realty taxes are paid by the landlord to the municipality and collected in their entirety from Rona.
+As the RONA Leases are all triple-net leases, the tenant pays all area charges associated with the properties and is obligated to maintain and repair the premises.
+The landlord is not responsible during the term of the RONA Leases for any costs, charges, expenses or outlays of any nature, except for repairs and replacements resulting from reasonable wear and tear.
+Realty taxes are paid by the landlord to the municipality and collected in their entirety from RONA.
 Property management services are currently provided by the REIT as a result of the relatively simple nature of the lease obligations.